A break from usual musings on programming languages for a detour into a human language: Arabic.

 Familiarity with Arabic letters and basic reading comprehension is assumed.

-Recall, to look up a word in a dictionary, you need to know its trilateral root, so the first order of business is to use this chart to find that trilateral root.
-The trilateral root is given by the past-tense singular masculine verb (i.e., the top row in the rightmost column).
+Recall, to look up a word in a dictionary, you need to know its triliteral root, so the first order of business is to use this chart to find that triliteral root.
+The triliteral root is given by the past-tense singular masculine verb (i.e., the top row in the rightmost column).

 The first step is to identify which type the word is, a verb, or a noun.
 Infinitives don’t work the same way in Arabic as they do in English, so this is a noun.